pillmuncher/yogic.cs/README.md

   continuations.
-The `yes` continuation represents the current continuation and `no` represents the backtracking path. `esc` is the escape continuation that is invoked by the `cut` combinator to jump out of the current comptutaion back to the previous choice point.
+The `yes` continuation represents the current continuation and `no` represents the backtracking path. `esc` is the escape continuation that is invoked by the `cut` combinator to jump out of the current comptutation back to the previous choice point.

 ```csharp
 public delegate Ma Mf(Subst subst)